 Cervical musculoskeletal impairment is a characteristic of cervical headache (Jull G et al. 2007).
 Cervical headaches are usually confirmed from physical measures identifying musculoskeletal impairment.
 Impairments can include painful upper cervical joint dysfunction, restricted range of cervical extension movement, increased sternocleidomastoid activity.
 Which is shown to have 100% sensitivity and 94% specificity in distinguishing a cervicogenic headache from migraine and tension-type headache (Jull G et al. 2007).

 Cervical headaches are commonly caused by Cervical joint dysfunctions usually arising from the joints, muscles, ligaments, and soft tissues in the neck.
 Literature supports that the primary cause of dysfunction is at the C2-3 zygapophysial joints (Z joint pathology (Lord et al. 1996).
 Additional literature also supports cervical headaches that can arise from dysfunction of the C2-3, C3-4 discs or facet joints, atlantoaxial and atlanto-occipital joints in the neck.

 These dysfunctions are associated with neck trauma after a whiplash injury, but most often related to microtrauma from having a prolonged neck flexion or poor sustained habitual postures.

 Often abnormal cervical spine posture is said to be associated with cervical headache.
 The researchers found that individuals with increased cervical lordosis had an increased likelihood of experiencing cervical headaches (Peter k et al., 2015)

-Most common symptoms /characteristics associated with Cervical headache:
+Most common symptoms /characteristics associated with Cervical headaches:

 - Headache is usually unilateral ( but bilateral headache of cervical origin is also possible) and affects the head, neck, and face.